doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 entries = Entry.objects.filter(blog_name='Beatles Blog')
 ```

 There are no JOINs generated with this and queries will be much faster.
-I know what you are thinking though, aren't we duplicating data?
+What you are thinking though is, aren't we duplicating data?
 Yes we are, but only if the backend database doesn't use data compression.

 OK, so use compression to mitigate data duplication but take a look at our Entry model, it has 10 columns and is getting unmanageable.